Complexity-aware monitoring, evaluation and learning

 Complex adaptive systems: a different way of thinking about health care systems

-This 2004 short paper by Beverly Sibthorpe, and colleagues provides a brief synopsis of literature relevant to CAS and health care systems.
+This 2004 short paper by Beverly Sibthorpe, and colleagues provides a brief synopsis of literature relevant to complex adaptive systems (CAS) and health care systems.
 It reminds us of the need for M&E systems to take account of this.

-Appreciating the recursive and emergent nature of CAS
+Appreciating the recursive and emergent nature of Complex Adaptive Systems

 Strategy-as-Practice: Taking Social Practices Seriously